-Before finding a Bidder non-responsible, the CCO shall provide the Bidder with the opportunity to explain its position in writing, or, upon the most senior administrative officer's discretion, in person at a responsibility meeting.
-Any determination of non-responsibility shall be in writing and provided to the Bidder.
+Before finding a Bidder non-responsible, the CCO shall provide the Bidder with the opportunity to explain its position in writing, or, upon the Vice President of Administration's discretion, in person at a responsibility meeting.
+Any determination of non-responsibility shall be provided to the Bidder in writing.